CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

 ### Passing different scalar_extractors

-Let's demonstrate how can we set extraction of all strings to be `MultiRepresentation` of `String` and `Categorical`, where `Categorical` will have 20 most frequent values.
+Let's demonstrate how can we set extraction of all strings to be `PolymorphExtractor` of `String` and `Categorical`, where `Categorical` will have 20 most frequent values.
 In general, there are 2 approaches:
  - prepending your own extractors to `default_scalar_extractor()`
  - providing your own function independent on `default_scalar_extractor()`